Tower Hill Memorial: Design

 The memorial's main dedication is in bronze letters to the front (south) of the attic: TO THE GLORY OF GOD AND TO THE HONOUR OF TWELVE THOUSAND OF THE MERCHANT NAVY AND FISHING FLEETS WHO HAVE NO GRAVE BUT THE SEA; above it are the dates of the First World War (1914–1918), which are also carved into the stone on north side.
 To either side are decorative bronze wreaths.
 On the inside, the floor is in black and white stone in a chequerboard pattern.
 On the north side, bronze spikes occupy the otherwise-open bays.

 The largest single loss of life commemorated on the memorial is from the sinking of the RMS Lusitania on 7 May 1915.
 Of the 1,200 dead, more than 350 British crew members are commemorated on the Mercantile Marine memorial.
 In total, the First World War memorial records the names of some 12,000 casualties.

 In his biography of Lutyens, Michael Barker described the design as "dignified classicism"; another Lutyens biographer, Christopher Hussey, described it as a "classical shrine".
 Tim Skelton, author of Lutyens and the Great War, notes the similarity of the colonnade to the shelter buildings in Lutyens' cemeteries in France and Belgium and suggests that the memorial would be "equally well at home on the Western Front as in the heart of London".
-The resemblance to the cemetery buildings is also noted by the Dutch architect Jeroen Geurst, who compares it in particular to those at Hooge Crater in Belgium and Serre Road in France.
+The resemblance to the cemetery buildings is also noted by the Dutch architect Jeroen Geurst, who compares it in particular to those at Hooge Crater in Belgium and Serre Road Cemetery No. 2 in France.
 In the opinion of the historian David Crane, the memorial never recovered from its "miserable start" and is consequently the least well-known of the IWGC's major works following the First World War.